 Regarding shoes/boots there are two schools of thought here.
 Boots will certainly keep your feet drier up until the point you need to wade across calf deep water and then they become excellent at holding water.
 They also take longer to dry out particularly if they are the heavy leather type.

 Hiking shoes/trail runners get wet very easily but also dry very quickly and breathe.
 Choice of footwear is one of the biggest arguments amongst hikers and I lean towards trail runners for the majority of my hiking.

 A good example of this was my December 2016 Mt Bimberi trip that required me to cross a number of creeks that would have filled my boots up but as I had opted for trail runners, I just waded through and waited until the last crossing before changing into dry socks – I didn’t even notice any residual water in the shoes.

-There are times when I lean towards wearing boots, which is usually when I am concerned about breaking ankles because of unstable trail surfaces.
+There are still times when I lean towards wearing boots, which is usually when I am concerned about breaking ankles because of unstable trail surfaces or in snow.